thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 ## Overview

 Exemplars suitable for Ghidra import are generally collected by platform architecture, such as `riscv64/exemplars` or `x86_64/exemplars`.
 Some are imported from system disk images.
-Others are locally built from small source code files and an appropriate toolchain.
+Others are locally built from small source code files and an appropriate compiler toolchain.
-The initial scope includes LInux-capable RISCV 64 bit systems that might be found in network appliances or ML inference engines.
+The initial scope includes Linux-capable RISCV 64 bit systems that might be found in network appliances or ML inference engines.
 That makes for a local bias towards privileged code, concurrency management, and performance optimization.
+That scope expands slightly to x86_64 exemplars that may help triage issues that show up first in RISCV 64 exemplars.

 ## Imported exemplars

 Most of the imported large binary exemplars are broken out of current Fedora disk images.
-The top level `Makefile` controls this process with rules like the following.
+The top level `Makefile` controls this process, usually with some manual intervention to handle image mounting.

 These rules derive the kernel and ssh binaries from a disk image and import them both through Ghidra's `analyzeHeadless` application